 Except for the defunct HERE maps I had on my Lumia 520, I don’t remember using a map service other than Google Maps.
 It’s another thing that there is no competent alternative present.
+Unfortunately, Apple is trying to build one, but it’s limited to iPhones, iPads, and Macs.

-If you want you can also delete your Facebook account after your death.
+If you want, you can also delete your Facebook account after your death.

 How to delete your Google account after death?